-- Clean contact lens cases with digital rubbing using fresh, sterile disinfecting solutions/contact lens cleaner.
+Follow the complete recommended lens rubbing and rinsing times in the labeling solutions will not disinfect lenses.
+Not using the recommended disinfectant can solutions/contact lens cleaner.
 Never use water.
 Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean tissue is recommended.
 Never air-dry or recap the lens case lids after use without any additional cleaning methods.
-If air drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.
+If air drying, be sure that no residual solution remains in the case before allowing it to air dry.